HomeArchiveBlog

 Rendering diagram...

-The two values cooperate through materialization.
+These proxies cooperate through explicit materialization.
 Codegen and operators should keep values as ConstexprValue as long as they can be folded or used for compile-time decisions.
 When a compile-time literal must interact with a runtime value, it is explicitly materialized with builder.cast(...) or builder.materialize_literal_like(...).

 # Typical operator-side pattern.